Advanced DSLR Class Carytown

 Meet the Instructor!

-Chuck is the Store Manager at our Carytown location and has been working with us for almost 7 years!
+Chuck is the Store Manager at our Carytown location and has been working with us for over 7 years!

 TELL US ABOUT YOURSELF!

 I am an Olympus Mirrorless shooter, however, I have been recently shooting more film.
 With film, I rotate between a few rangefinders.
 My photographic experiences encompasses shooting weddings, portraits, fine art photography, lighting consultations, and I’ve assisted with shoots for Grassroots Motorsports Magazine, SCCA, Rally American, and 1320 Video.